GSStnb/dxfBlocks/README.md

 ## Notes:
 - All blocks, where appropriate, are oriented "down" or to the "outside" (e.g. doors open in; swing is up).
 - The unit of measure is inches and are drawn full-scale.
 - All block geometery is on the "0" layer.
-Blocks inserted into a drawing will placed on the "current" layer.
+   - Blocks inserted into a drawing will placed on the active / selected layer.
    - The pen attributes are 'By Layer'.
 When blocks are inserted they adopt the pen attributes of the current layer.

 A template, "BlockTmpl.dxf", is included for adding your own blocks or for anyone who would like to contribute.
 The drawing geometry is on the "0" layer.
 Dimensions are optional.